');

 About Morgan, GA

-Morgan is a small community in Georgia with a population of 1,878 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in Morgan is 37 years.
+Morgan is a small town located in Georgia with a population of 1,878 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 37 years is close to the US median age of 38.9 years.

 Cost of Living in Morgan, GA